tatdig/TDCoin-Verify/README.md

 # docsingiverify
-Project aim to create a service based on TDCoin blockchain to sign and verify documents or part of document.
-Ducument such as ...
+Project aim to create a service based on TDCoin blockchain to sign and verify whole or part of document.
+Document such as ...
 Feel free to join the project.

 TDCoin Development